Perl/PPCs/ppcs/ppc0025-perl-version.md

 1. What do we do about the [perl5.git](https://github.com/Perl/perl5) repository name?

+1. What do we do with the [perl5-porters@](mailto:perl5-porters@perl.org) list name?
+(Probably make it an alias and switch to a new primary list name?)
+The same question applies to a handful of other lists ([perl5-changes@](mailto:perl5-changes@perl.org) et al).
+This is anything but urgent.

 ## History / Acknowledgements

 It all began as [a tongue-in-cheek remark on Reddit](https://www.reddit.com/r/perl/comments/1f9bbhy/other_than_raku_are_there_any_serious_plans_for_a/llvsfjc/?context=3).
 The details of the [Specification](#specification) owe much to Graham Knop and the [Rationale](#rationale) to Philippe Bruhat, who as co-members of the PSC both contributed to thoughts across the entire document and eventually proofread it.
 After weeks of deliberation, the Motivation section finally crystallized during a cold early morning walk on Nov 13, 2024 and turned into writing on a riverside bench overlooking the Rhine.